Climbing a mountain is not something to be taken lightly. Climbing the highest mountain in Wales is something to be taken even more seriously.

 Where do you go?

 Climbing a mountain is only half, albeit the bigger half, of the battle.
 You’ll need plenty of rest before and after the trek, so travelling straight back home is probably not the wisest move, especially if you live far away.
 Your best bet is finding a place to stay that is near the beginning of the climb, and spending both the night before and the night after there (or longer if you want to keep looking at your conquest).
+There are lots of accommodation for your North Wales Holidays so you better not worry.

 Why not go one step further by spending some time in North Wales and turning it into a fully-fledged holiday?
 You can relax and rejuvenate after your climb and contemplate the marvel of what you’ve just achieved… potentially with a glass of Welsh wine or a pint of Welsh beer, rounding off the full experience perfectly!